NethServer/docs/administrator-manual/en/mail.rst

 IMAP synchronization
 ====================

-The imap syncronization is based on an IMAP transfers tool called Imapsync.
+IMAP synchronization is based on an IMAP transfer tool called Imapsync.
-The purpose is to migrate an imap account of a remote server to the account of your email server.
-The migration is recursive and incremental, you can run it as many time you want, the emails will be copied locally if they do not exist on the local server.
+The purpose is to migrate an IMAP account emais from a remote server to the account of your email server.
+The migration is recursive and incremental, you can run it as many times you want, the emails will be copied locally if they do not exist on the local server.

 The system administrator of the local |product| does not need to know the password of the local user, the IMAP admin authentication is used.
-However he has to know the password of the remote IMAP account, except if the IMAP admin authentication is implemented also for this email server.
+However, he has to know the password of the remote IMAP account, except if the IMAP admin authentication is implemented also for this email server.